elastic/kibana/x-pack/plugins/notifications/README.md

 ### Requirements

 - This plugin currently depends on the `'actions'` plugin, as it uses `Connectors` under the hood.
-Please make sure the `'actions'` plugin is included in your deployment.
 - Note also that for each notification channel the corresponding connector must be preconfigured.
 E.g. to enable email notifications, an `Email` connector must exist in the system.
 - Once the appropriate connectors are preconfigured in `kibana.yaml`, you can configure the `'notifications'` plugin by adding: